 One of the best modern acoustic models is the speaker box.
 A sensitive ultralight speaker cone in a box made of heavy non-moving material is capable of producing almost any frequency at high volume.
 The acoustic concepts applied to speaker box design are just as relevant to musical instruments.

 Resonator guitars like Dobros are a good example of speaker box concepts used in a musical instrument.
-The highly efficient aluminium cone produces a lot of volume but has a limited frequency range, giving it a restricted nasal tone.
+The highly efficient aluminium cone in a solid non-moving body produces a lot of volume but with a narrow (nasal) bandwidth.
 A lightweight carbon reinforced wooden top is also highly efficient, but has a much wider range of tones than a metal cone.